5l1v3r1/Safari-Reader-Preview-Javascript-code-execution/README.md

 ![8](https://github.com/c0d3G33k/Safari-Reader-Preview-Javascript-code-execution/blob/master/Screenshot%20at%20Oct%2017%2016-15-21.png)

-As you can see the javascript code is executing in context to `safari-reader` which is a pseudo-protocol used in safari reading mode.
+As you can see the javascript code is executing in context to `safari-reader`, which is a pseudo-protocol used in safari reading mode.

 We can also do funny stuff to disturb the user to break safari's promise.
 Let's again remodify the last few lines and see how it works